gl1tterbomb/gl1tterbomb/README.md

+                                                                               ⠀⠀
-                                                                               ⠀⠀⠀⠀***[INT TIME/THINGS I LIKE:]***
+                                       **[INT TIME/THINGS I LIKE:]**
                                                                                                  - ★ First is my friends.
 They're cool and amazing.
 I love gifting ponies, drawings and sometimes buy stuff for them in their birthdays or christmas only if I'm rich enough

           ★ - OCS!
 OCS are very cool; one of my favorite parts to create.
 I also make transformer and superhero ocs.